FrancescoBurchielli/todo-app/README.md

 1. Add more granular and structured error handling, with targeted UI components and pages
 2. Add tests (e.g. in Jest)
-3. Refactor code as to be more modular, readable and maintanable
+3. Refactor code as to be more modular, readable and maintainable
 4. Lint code